gumag/gumag.github.io/_posts/2018-01-05-professor-jeffrey-lang.md

 ---
 sources: "alukah.net/translations/0/99557/"

-title: "The Story of Jeffrey Lang, Professor of Mathematics at the University of Kansas"
+title: "Jeffrey Lang, Professor of Mathematics at the University of Kansas"

 description: ""